Arp 233

 CameraASI294mc-Pro

-Image DetailsUp is 275.1 degrees E of N. Total integration time was 18m.
+Image DetailsUp is 275.1 degrees E of N on positive images; 90 degrees east of N on inverted images.
+Total integration time was 18m.
 Exposure 30s@305g, UV/IR Cut Filter.
 Darks subtracted, no flats.
 Dithered and recentered in SharpCap.
 No guiding.

 Catalog Links